 Although his performance was upstaged by Gilbert Jessop's typically explosive 233, it was Charles Fry who set a record on this day that hasn't been broken.
 Playing for the Rest of England against Yorkshire at Lord's, CB scored 105 ("a beautiful innings" according to the Wisden Almanack).
 It was his sixth consecutive first-class century, setting a record equalled only by Don Bradman in 1938-39 and Mike Procter in 1970-71.
 The Rest made 526 and won by an innings.

-Birth of Nathan Bracken, one of the best exponents of the slower ball in modern one-day cricket.
-A tall left-arm seamer, Bracken became a regular in Australia's one-day team in the second half of the 2000s.
-He entered the Test side briefly in 2003-04 but struggled against the touring Indians' powerful line-up.
-In 2006 he took 46 wickets and performed creditably in the big tournaments that Australia won - the Champions Trophy and the World Cup.
-After the 2008 West Indies tour he was, for a time, the No. 1-ranked one-day bowler in the world, but a serious knee injury saw him sidelined since, and he lost his central contract in 2010.
+Birth of tall left-arm seamer Nathan Bracken,.
+Bracken became a regular in Australia's one-day team in the mid 2000s and took 46 wickets in 2006, performing creditably in the big tournaments that Australia won - the Champions Trophy and the World Cup.
+After the 2008 West Indies tour he was, for a time, the No. 1-ranked one-day bowler in the world, but a serious knee injury saw him sidelined, and he lost his central contract in 2010.
+Two years later Bracken sued Cricket Australia and three medical specialists over a career-ending knee injury he suffered in 2007.
+In 2013 he decided to enter the political arena - choosing to contest the central coast seat as an independent.

 If Lillee and Thomson were the tormentors-in-chief in the mid-1970s, batsmen didn't get much respite when Australia's first-change came on.
 Max Walker, who was born today, was known as Tangles because he bowled off the wrong foot - but no one chuckled at his relentless support bowling.
 And when the terrifying twosome were injured, Walker was an effective frontline bowler in his own right.
 On the Caribbean tour of 1972-73, for example, he took 26 wickets to help win the series 2-0.
 In the sixth Test in Melbourne in 1974-75, he took 8 for 143 in an England innings of 529.
 His best Test figures were also the most expensive eight-for in international history, but typical of Walker, who never said die.

-Right-arm seamer Richard Snell played in both South Africa's first ODI and first Test after readmission.
+Right-arm seamer Richard Snell, born today, played in both South Africa's first ODI and first Test after readmission.
 His best performance came in that historic Test match in Barbados.
 South Africa lost the match but Snell took 8 for 157, including the wickets of Desmond Haynes and captain Richie Richardson in both innings.
 He took eight wickets in nine World Cup matches in 1992.

 Birth of classy strokeplayer Waqar Hassan, whose only Test century was a big one: 189 against New Zealand in Lahore in 1955-56.
 His partnership of 308 with wicketkeeper Imtiaz Ahmed was Pakistan's first 300-run stand in Tests and is still their highest for the seventh wicket against any country.
 Pakistan won by four wickets.
 Waqar made six other Test fifties, including 97 in Calcutta in 1952-53.